bevy-cheatbook/bevy-cheatbook/src/programming/query-sets.md

 {{#include ../code/src/basics.rs:sys-query-set}}
 ```

-This ensures that only one of the conflicting queries can be used at the same time.
+This ensures only one of the conflicting queries can be used at the same time.

 The maximum number of queries in a query set is 4.